 Infants with Costello syndrome typically have a normal or high birth weight, but exhibit poor sucking ability, have swallowing difficulties, and fail to grow and gain weight at the expected rate (failure to thrive).
 Growth delay after birth typically results in short stature during childhood and adulthood.
 Affected children may also have developmental delay or mild to moderate intellectual disability.
 In some cases, speech development and/or the ability to walk is significantly delayed.
 Children with Costello syndrome generally have warm, sociable personalities.

 Individuals with Costello syndrome typically have loose skin (cutis laxa) on the neck, palms, fingers, and soles.
 The skin in these areas may lack elasticity and hang loosely; in addition, the skin may appear wrinkled and thickened.
 In some cases, certain areas of the skin may become unusually dark (hyperpigmentation).
-In addition, most infants with this disorder develop dry hardened patches of skin (hyperkeratosis) with unusually deep creases on the palms and soles.
-In some cases, affected infants may also have skeletal abnormalities such as dislocated hips, abnormally flexible (hyperextensible) joints of the fingers, wrists bent toward the little finger (ulnar deviation) and/or unusual tightening of the fibrous cords on the back of the heels (Achilles tendon).
+In addition, most patients with this disorder develop dry hardened patches of skin (hyperkeratosis) with unusually deep creases on the palms and soles.
+In some cases, affected individuals may also have skeletal abnormalities such as dislocated hips, abnormally flexible (hyperextensible) joints of the fingers, wrists bent toward the little finger (ulnar deviation) and/or unusual tightening of the fibrous cords on the back of the heels (Achilles tendon).
 Additional skeletal abnormalities include side-to-side curvature of the spine (scoliosis), front-to-back curvature of the spine (kyphosis), and reduced range of motion in the shoulder and elbows.

 Children with Costello syndrome have a distinctive facial appearance.
 Characteristic facial features may include an abnormally large head (macrocephaly); low-set ears with large, thick lobes; unusually thick lips; a large, depressed nasal bridge; abnormally wide nostrils (nares); and a coarse facial appearance.
 In addition, affected children may have unusually curly hair and/or sparse, thin hair on the front (anterior) of the head.
 Some children may also have folds of skin over the inner corners of the eyes (epicanthal folds).